HuskyCougar/CyberKSAs/Build_Your_RTFM.md

 - try some of those solutions by yourself
 - find a mentor and discuss the steps you taken to get solve your problem.

-If you have good mentors in your life, this is a good method for getting attention from them.
+If you have good mentors in your life, this is an excellent method for getting attention from them.
 Because we all have limited time, show your mentor that you are someone who is worth investing in.

 <br>